destinyae/eth-relayer/README.md

 <h1 align=center> Eth Relayer </h1>

-Eth Relayer is an important character of Poly cross-chain interactive protocol which is responsible for relaying cross-chain transaction from and to Ethereum.
+Eth Relayer is an important character of the Poly cross-chain interactive protocol.
+It is responsible for relaying cross-chain transactions from and to Ethereum.

 ## Build From Source